oilandrust/portfolio-psy/portfolio/en/Interests/Relational and Somatic Practices.md

 Circling, also known in Europe as Transformational Connection, is one of the flagship practices.

 The exercise in Circling is to explore, in a group, what our experience is in the present moment.
-It is about both revealing one's own experience and also being interested in the other's experience, here and now, not in the narration of a past experience or a general life experience.
+It is about both revealing one's own experience and also being interested in the other's experience, here and now (Rouiller 2025), not in the narration of a past experience or a general life experience.

 So for me it is a relational or group mindfulness.